Botts' dots: Usage in California

+Usage in other states and other parts of the world

+In the Las Vegas area of southern Nevada, roads with multiple lanes use four pavement markers for each broken white line, a reflective marker followed by three Botts' dots.

 Botts' dots are used extensively in Hawaii.
 Most state-owned roads and many arterial roads in the state use Botts' dots as the delineation between lanes.
 They are also used for the dashed marking in passing areas.

 More recently, Botts' dots have been used in the snow-free areas of Alabama, Florida, Louisiana, Mississippi, Nevada, Georgia, Washington, and Texas.
 Some states that do experience snow, particularly Pennsylvania and Massachusetts, use Botts' dots only during the summer months for temporary lane markings in construction zones.
 Typically, the dots are installed when construction starts in the spring, and they are removed when work stops for the winter.

-In New Mexico, where snow is uncommon in most locations during the winter, Botts' dots are used along with Reflective markers to outline gore areas at interchanges, but the state does not use either for regular lane markings on state highways.
+In New Mexico, where snow is uncommon in most locations during the winter, Botts' dots are used along with reflective markers to outline gore areas at interchanges, but the state does not use either for regular lane markings on state highways.
 Some local jurisdictions (notably Alamogordo and Las Cruces) use Botts' dots and reflective markers for regular lane markings on local streets.
 Botts' dots had also been employed previously in Albuquerque, but the city has since discontinued their use in favor of reflective paint for pavement markings.

-Until the late 1990s, Botts' dots were also used extensively in the snow-free areas of Arizona, however, ADOT has since ended this practice, opting for painted stripes with reflective markers instead.
+Until the late 1990s, Botts' dots were also used extensively in the snow-free areas of Arizona; however, ADOT has since ended this practice, opting for painted stripes with reflective markers instead.
 However, they can still be found on US Route 95 south of Yuma, as well as on some local streets in Yuma and Tucson.

 Many states in snow-prone areas of the Midwest and Northeastern United States use reflectors placed into protective metal castings, which allow them to be plowed over without being dislodged from the road surface.
 These pavement markers are usually augmented with reflective paint and delineators placed on plastic or metal posts at regular intervals along the edges of the road.
 In California and other locations in the Southwest United States that experience occasional but significant snowfall, the reflectors are placed into recessed pockets in the roadway, which allows visibility during dry weather but permits a plow blade to travel across the reflector without dislodging it, with no special protective castings needed.

+In New Zealand, Botts' dots are most commonly used on motorways and expressways alongside reflective cat’s-eyes.
+A typical pattern alternates one cat’s-eye with three Botts' dots within each ten-metre section of the centreline.